ethan-dowler/ethan-dowler.github.io/_posts/break-of-dawne/2023-04-06-break-of-dawne:-the-characters.md

+## The Dawne Sisters
 ### Joye (19)

 As the first-born child, Joye takes it upon herself to look after her sisters.
-She enjoys order and logic, which she puts to practice in her magic.
+She enjoys order and logic, which she puts to practice in her study of magic.
 As a fledgling wizard, Joye uses her growing magical powers to protect and provide for her family.
 Joye always finds the silver lining.
 She won't let a few tragedies keep her down.
 She can't afford to.
 Her sisters need her to be a strong leader.

 ### Sorrowe (16)